Skip to content

 • Dynamic Forms/Actions GA: Record page customization without Visualforce

-• Pub/Sub API: gRPC-based replacement for CometD streaming; higher throughput for event-driven integration
+• Pub/Sub API: gRPC-based replacement for CometD streaming with higher throughput for event-driven integration

 • External Services enhancements: Register external REST APIs declaratively for use in Flow